 Administrative law controls the way in which administrative agencies operate and the regulations they issue.
 Administrative law requires an understanding of all areas of law.
 Much of our daily activity involves complying with administrative rules or seeking government benefits from administrative agencies.
 Course provides students with the knowledge and skills needed for effective interaction with administrative organizations.
-Spring, odd years.
-As needed.
+October, March.